How to Recover Data After BitLocker Decryption Fails?

 Step 2: Select the drive to Scan

-1. Please select the hard disk or partition where you lose your files, then click "Scan" button to find all BitLocker encrypted partitions on the device.
+1. Please select the drive where you lost files, then click "Scan" to find all BitLocker-encrypted partitions on the device.

 select drive to scan bitlocker partition